 Prepping food and taking perishables out of the walk-in.

-Once you've everything that needs to be done, you'll have all the contents for your checklist.
+Once you've tracked everything that needs to be done, you'll have all the contents for your checklist.
 But where do you put them?

 Step 2: Organize Your Tasks

 Go through the list of tasks and find common threads between line items.
-Bucket them together by priority, task relatedness, proximity, etc.
+Bucket them together by priority, task relatedness, physical proximity, etc.

-Step 3: Create the Kitchen Opening Checklist
+Step 3: Create and Print the Kitchen Opening and Closing Checklists

-Once you have all of your to-do items organized, list them on an Excel sheet and use that as your printable kitchen opening checklist.
-Save a copy for your records to re-print every week and adjust when procedures are changed.
+Once you have all of your to-do items organized, list them on an Excel sheet (like our kitchen opening and closing checklist template) and use that as your printable kitchen opening checklist.
+Decide whether you want to print the checklists separately or as one large checklist.